top of page

 German tax classes can be changed quickly and easily.

-You will need to submit the Antrag auf Steuerklassenwechsel bei Ehengatten if you want to change to the tax class combination III/V. It is possible to do this online or to print out the form from the website of the Finanzamt and fill it out.
-Unfortunately, the form does not come in English.
-Alternatively, you can use Google translate’s document translate option to translate the form to English or to a language you understand.
+Even though the form is available to download in English, you need to submit the German version of the form.
+You can use Google translate’s document translate option to translate the form to English or to a language you understand.
 However, make sure you submit only the German form to Finanzamt.

 When to change my tax class in Germany?